A-Raffoul/WiFi_HaLow/README.md

 ## Data Extraction

 The first step is to process the raw test files using `log_cleaner.py`.
 You can configure the target and source directory and specify the test type (e.g., coaxial, outdoor, indoor).
-The script processes the files based on the information encoded in the file names, such as floor difference ($floor_X$) and distance ($dist_x$).
+The script processes the files based on the information encoded in the file names, such as floor difference (floor_x) and distance (dist_x).

 The raw log files are transformed into easier-to-process text files.
 Below is an example of a typical processed log file: